Priscia/Media-Marketing-Inc./README.md

 This was a project done with classmates.

 I was Lead Developer in charge of finding a color palate,style and Landing page.
 The actual files will have a purple them as opposed to the codepen example.
-Really enjoyed this project using Bootstrap.
+Really enjoyed this project using Bootstrap solely build on HTML5, CSS3.

 Pages coded Index, About Us, Contact.